jianzhengr3591/sep11-freedom-project/entries/entry05.md

   I just simpliy did a box and change the depth, height and width and then rotate it 45 degrees so it will form a triangle top
 ```

+### Engineering process

+I am proud to say this is a great journy for me to both learn and experience from.
+I am currently in stage 6 and 8 which is Test and evaluate the prototype also Communicate the results.
+I have reached a point where I have inputted all the informations I need to achieve my MVP, with that being said I am now testing out the codes and the functionality of my program and see where are the areas that I can improve and delvelope upon during my beyoung MYP.
+And also with the outcome of testing and taking notes on the areas I can improve on then I can let myself learn and educate myself on the glows and thr grows of this porject.
+Which can help me to aviod the same obsctales the next time I encouter the same type of project.

+### Skills

+The two main skills I will be foucsing on as of where I am at right now are embracing failure and also consideration.
+Since I am basically at the end of my project, I just now need to understand the mistake and digest them to better understand why those mistakes occurs and also what other ways I could've done to aviod this mistake.
+Also to consider how my next trail of working on this kind of project will be like, Use the things i analzed after a whole school year and learn from my own mistakes.
+Sometimes is better to learn off your own mistakes then teaching it brand new by others because yourself have already experienced.